Hip-hop culture: DJing

 DJing and turntablism are the techniques of manipulating sounds and creating music and beats using two or more phonograph turntables or other sound sources, such as tapes, CDs or digital audio files and a DJ mixer that is plugged into a PA system.
-One of the first few hip hop DJs was Kool DJ Herc, who created hip hop in the 1970s through the isolation and extending of "breaks" – the parts of albums that focused solely on the percussive beat.
+One of the first few Hip Hop DJs was Kool DJ Herc, who helped popularize Hip Hop in the 1970s through the isolation and extending of "breaks" – the parts of albums that focused solely on the percussive beat.
 In addition to developing Herc's techniques, DJs Grandmaster Flowers, Grandmaster Flash, Grand Wizzard Theodore, and Grandmaster Caz made further innovations with the introduction of "scratching", which has become one of the key sounds associated with hip hop music.
+Grandmaster Flash became known for “flashing” during the breaks, flashing being the section of two albums where only the drums are played.

 Traditionally, a DJ will use two turntables simultaneously and mix between the two.
 These are connected to a DJ mixer, an amplifier, speakers, and various electronic music equipment such as a microphone and effects units.
 The DJ mixes the two albums currently in rotation and/or does "scratching" by moving one of the record platters while manipulating the crossfader on the mixer.
 The result of mixing two records is a unique sound created by the seemingly combined sound of two separate songs into one song.
 Although there is considerable overlap between the two roles, a DJ is not the same as a record producer of a music track.